Best Induction Cookware

 Stainless Steel Induction Cookware

 The Cuisinart multiclad pro is a triple layered stainless cookware that is suitable for use on an induction cooktop.
 I particularly like the stainless lids that this line comes with.
 I’ve had the 1.5 quart saucepan for a few years and it is one of the few pans I own that really does pour drip free.

 Calphalon’s Premier stainless is also a triple layer construction that works on an induction cooker.
-These are oven safe to 450, but one of my favorite features is they are all dishwasher safe.
+These are oven safe to 450, and Calphalon says they are all dishwasher safe.
 I prefer to hand wash mine just to be on the safe side.

 The All-Clad D5 line has in impressive 5 layer construction.
 This allows for extremely even heating and outstanding warp resistance.
 The smooth bottom layer is designed with induction in mind, and performs exceptionally.
 These are also oven and broiler safe to 600 degrees.
 What I love about my All-Clad is how easy it is to clean and stands up to a little extra elbow grease when needed.

 Of course all of these high quality cookware brands can also be used on gas stoves and traditional electric stoves.
 They really are all designed to work with all manner of cooktops.
 We’re sure you’ll get many years of use out of any of the pieces we recommend, as they’ve stood the test of time in our own kitchen.

 Also see our post on the Best Stainless Steel Cookware for more recommendations.